Moving to Jordan

 Expats in Jordan tend to work for international organisations and multinational companies in the finance, media, development and oil and gas sectors.
 Some expats also move to Jordan to work in the educational sector.

-Although the majority of Jordan’s population of 6.1 million people are Muslim, Jordan has a secular government and it is viewed as one of the most liberal countries in the Middle East.
-Nevertheless, expats should respect the local customs and etiquette; women in particular should dress modestly.
+Although most of Jordan’s population of 6.7 million people are Muslim, Jordan has a secular government and it is viewed as one of the most liberal countries in the Middle East.
+Nevertheless, expats should respect the local customs and etiquette, and women in particular should dress modestly.

 Jordanians are generally viewed as friendly and welcoming to foreigners.
 Arabic is the official language of Jordan, although most Jordanians can speak English, and expats should not have a problem communicating in professional settings, particularly in Amman.